frankausberlin/tuible/README.md

 - `-size <num>`: Set column width (-1 for dynamic)
 - `-nb`: No border (left and right)
 - `-nhi`: Hide the auto-generated header index while auto-numbering
+- `-nib`: No index border (removes separator between index and data columns)
 - `-fic`: Center-align index column
 - `-fil`: Left-align index column
 - `-fir`: Right-align index column

 ### Index Column

-The `index` command reserves the leftmost column for explicit labels or auto-numbering.
+The `idx` command reserves the leftmost column for explicit labels or auto-numbering.
 It must appear before `head` or `body` in the invocation.
 Provide plain labels (e.g., `i1`) for header rows and colon-prefixed labels (e.g., `:i1`) for body rows.
 Omitting all labels triggers auto-numbering (header rows start at `0`, body rows begin at `1`).
 Use empty strings (`''`) when you need a blank placeholder, and let the column width grow to the widest provided label (auto-numbering keeps a fixed 3-character width).

 By default the index column renders in red italic text, but you can override the color and style with `-ci`/`-fi`.